From BR Bullpen

 Biographical Information

-One of 14 children of Denis Joseph Ryan and Mary Frances "Molly" Root, Catcher Ray Ryan (Raymond Joseph Ryan Sr.) was born in 1883 in St. Martin OH.
+One of 14 children of Denis Joseph Ryan and Mary Frances "Molly" Root, Catcher Ray Ryan (Raymond Joseph "Ray" Ryan Sr.) was born on February 18, 1883 in St. Martin OH.
 He married Cora Emaline Dapore on June 14, 1911, in Versailles, OH and they had eight children, only four of whom lived to adulthood.
 He attended school in Cincinnati OH and graduated from Hayden IN High School.

 His baseball career began in 1901, while employed by the William S. Merrill Chemical Company in Cincinnati OH.
 He played baseball during the summer for eight years for: [[Newark and Ashland OH (1901-02); Greensbug IN and Sydney OH (1903-04); Welch WV (1905); Greensboro NC, Wheeling WV, Lima OH and Auburn IN.
 He made his debut with an official minor league club with the 1906 Lancaster Lanks, hitting .197 and fielded .980 in 36 games.
 He threw right-handed and batted left-handed.